-In his book, The Four Agreements, Don Miguel Ruiz proposes that life is nothing but a dream of the awake mind within a material framework.
+In his book, The Four Agreements: A Practical Guide to Personal Freedom (A Toltec Wisdom Book), Don Miguel Ruiz proposes that life is nothing but a dream of the awake mind within a material framework.
 Thus, humans are dreaming all the time, and dreaming is the main function of the mind.
 Reality is a collective dream created by generations before us and those on Earth now. ”The dream of a planet includes all of society’s rules, its beliefs, its laws, its religions, its different cultures and ways to be, its governments, schools, social events, and holidays,” according to Ruiz.

 We are all born into the world as a clean slate.
 Day by day, utilizing our attention, mom, dad, the schools, religion and the media construct the dream that is our life.
 Ruiz writes:

 We learned how to behave in society: what to believe; what is acceptable and what is not acceptable; what is good and what is bad; what is beautiful and what is ugly; what is right and what is wrong.

 As children, we don’t choose the beliefs, which he calls agreements, that build our dreams.
 They are taught to us as “right.”
 This conceptual foundation becomes ingrained and reinforced by a child’s innate need for attention and approval.
 If a youngster dares to think independently rebelling against the ruling belief system, they are usually punished, ostracized, or deprived of reward.
 The “no’s” of a youngster asserting their freedom and individuality are quickly overpowered by adults, which is often necessary, but not always.
 Ruiz calls this process the “domestication of humans,” and says that, just as animals are trained, we’re taught how to be human.